exercism/v2-configlet/README.md

 1. List out the bonus exercises separately.
 1. Issue warnings if expected elements from the nextercism-style configuration are missing.
 1. Optionally show the difficulty of the exercises via the `--with-difficulty` option.

+## Upgrade

+The configlet `upgrade` command downloads and installs the latest released version of configlet.
+Running the upgrade command on an already up-to-date version of configlet will exit with no change to the system.
+The version command `configlet version -l` can be used to check for the latest available version.

 ## UUID